 “It is always fascinating to hear how other residents of Brussels, washed up from the four corners of the world, view, listen to and touch my native city… Brussels remains its own unpredictable, anarchic, polyphonic self.
 This book draws a portrait of that constantly escaping city” - Geert van Istendael

-“For the late great Flemish-Brussels poet and café lover Jan Van Nijlen (1884-1965), a bar was a home, a fatherland.
-Carnival is an exploration of this universe in carefully framed snapshots” -Pascal Verbeken
+“For the late great Flemish-Brussels poet and café lover Jan Van Nijlen (1884-1965), a café was a home, a homeland.
+Carnival is an exploration of this universe in carefully framed snapshots.” - Pascal Verbeken